 If these companies, regardless of their declared status, fail to remove the material within 48 hours of a direct complaint to them and a complaint is then made to the Commissioner, he may issue a notice.

-Paula Dorries explains that companies also have compliance requirements to do with basic online safety requirements, compliance with a request for removal of cyber-bullying material and a compliance with social media service notice issued by the Commissioner.
+Paula Dorries explains that companies also have compliance requirements to do with basic online safety requirements, compliance with a request for the removal of cyberbullying material and compliance with social media service notice issued by the Commissioner.

 “If the social media service fails to comply with the request from the Commissioner to remove the material, they may be fined 100 penalty units, and the current rate for a penalty unit is $170,” she said.